 A well-loved/known author

-Some authors are just the cat’s meow.
+Some authors are just amazing.
 They are your go-to authors for new books.
 You’ve read and re-read all of their books and they are still your go-to books for comfort reading.
-Whenever they release new books, you rush to snap them up and they never fail to give you that feeling of love and joie de vivre that you can only get from a good book.
+Whenever they release new books, you rush to snap them up and they never fail to give you that feeling of love and general well being that you can only get from a good book.
 You are probably waiting for them to release their next book because you just know that it’s going to be your next cherished read.

 For me, Melina Marchetta is one of those.
 Her books are an instant buy for me, and I have read (and re-read) every one of her books.